 Vinho do Porto

 You’ve heard of port wine before of course.
 This specialty from the north of Portugal was invented by the Brits but is made from truly Portuguese ingredients.
 Wine from the Douro region is fortified with aguardente, raising the alcohol content and stopping further fermentation.
 Port is typically sweeter than regular wine and is commonly served after the meal with cheeses or desserts.
 Head to the city of Porto and go across the bridge to Vila Nova de Gaia to explore the port wine cellars and taste all the varieties from white to ruby.
+Or better yet, make your way from Porto to the Douro Valley region for a day trip.

 Dried and salted codfish known as bacalhau is a staple ingredient in Portuguese cuisine.
 Many Portuguese dishes contain the fish, from fried croquettes to savory pastries.
 If you’re not a fan of fishy flavors you might not enjoy it, but we think you should at least sample this very common fare known as the “faithful friend”.